If you've seen the "$19 device cuts gas use 70%" ads, you know how scammy this category is.

 We spent four months auditing this category: 17 plug-in fuel-saving devices ordered with our own funds, opened, tested across multiple vehicles, and benchmarked against a strict five-criterion checklist.
 The result: 12 of them belong in the trash.
 Three are limited-evidence products that might do something.
 And only two have real field-trial data behind them.

 Below are the five products that survived our audit, ranked.
 We disclose exactly what each product is, where the evidence holds up, and where it falls apart.
 Our #1 was the only entry that passed every credibility check.
-The bottom two are listed so you know what to avoid.
+The lower-ranked options are listed so you know what to avoid.

 | Rank | Brand | Best For | Mechanism | Reported Fuel Saving | Action |